moendopi/QGIS-FGDC-Symbols-complete/README.md

 Go into the Properties menu for the give shapefile/feature class - > Symbology tab - > Categorized for the top drop down, the symbol field for Value, then in the bottom right corner under the Advanced drop down select Match Symbols from a File and navigate to where ever the XML sheet is located.
 A pop up will appear indicating how many symbols were matched, click okay, then apply.
 Done.

+** If you have no current install of ArcGIS or if you don't have the FGDCGeoAge fonts installed you will need to go to https://ngmdb.usgs.gov/Info/standards/GeMS/ and download the fonts from the two links under Fonts.
+These 6 fonts are necessary for the symbology and labels to work correctly in QGIS.